- Students with physical/cognitive disabilities - PDF

 - Students with visual impairments - PDF

-- Students who are deaf or hard of hearing - PDF
+- Students who are deaf and hard of hearing (Updated September 2019) - PDF

 - Students with limited English proficiency (see pages 19-28)

 - Mathematics: Strategies for Teaching Limited English Proficient (LEP) Students (2004)

 Assessment is the process through which instructional staff determine how much and how well students have learned.
 Assessment accommodations allow students to demonstrate knowledge and skills without compromising the information being evaluated.
 They include assessment practices such as extending time limits, giving oral instead of written tests, and providing a distraction-free environment.